XiaoLey/PKG.cmake/README.md

 ## Functions Overview

-The following is an overview of the function as a whole, including all available parameters and their corresponding default values (remember not to copy and use them directly):
+The following is an overview of the function as a whole, including all available keywords and their corresponding default values (remember not to copy and use them directly):

 ```cmake
 # Global variables, defined before PKG().